 It is known to all that Slo-Mo is an emerging Computer Vision technique intended for interpolating video frames to create smooth and high-resolution video streams.
 With the AI-driven video interpolation, DAIN churns the frame rate and resolution from the corresponding low-resolution and low frame rate video frames.
 Thus, slow-motion videos using AI-driven video frame interpolation are far-reaching including sports, research, cinema, video games, and more.

 How does DAIN work for automated animation?

 Animated designs, including 2D and 3D animations, are widely applied across industries from movies, cartoons to branding and advertisement.
 The immediate benefits of improving animation quality cover optimum engagement and impact that eventually upturns a brand’s viewership and profitability.
 Besides, animation with AI-driven video frame interpolation has vast scope for automating high-resolution marketing campaigns for businesses in diverse industries.
 3D product demonstrations and video content are increasingly flourishing among e-Commerce portals to boost customer satisfaction and brand loyalty.

 As stated above, RIFE video interpolation and DAIN interpolation are far more powerful than SVP when it comes to improving video frames.
-Is there any professional AI video interpolations software that adopts RIFE or DAIN to boost video frame rate on the market?
+Is there any professional AI video interpolations software that adopts RIFE or DAIN to boost the video frame rate on the market?

-When speaking of Ai-driven video interpolation software in the market, you shall never miss out on DVDFab Smoother AI, the most professional but easiest-to-use tool to increase video frame from any rate to 60 fps.
+When speaking of Ai-driven video interpolation software in the market, you shall never miss out on DVDFab Smoother AI, the most professional but easiest-to-use tool to increase video frames from any rate to 60 fps.